 And, this quantity is to say thank you to your guide after a day of his/her enthusiastic work.

 The highest denomination in Vietnamese currency notes is 500,000 VND, which is printed on the polymer with dark blue color and size 152mm x 65mm.

 The current converted value is equivalent to about 21.4 USD.
 This is a banknote easily confused with much lower denominations: 20,000 VND.

 So, if you are still not good at using Vietnamese currency, you should spend some extra attention when using two par value of 20,000 VND and 500,000 VND.

-High denominated notes are often created for the convenience of storage in personal bags or large payouts.
+High denominated notes of 500,000 VND are often created for the convenience of storage in personal walets or large payouts.